 Note that the amounts and full instructions can be found in the recipe card below.

-- all purpose flour - during recipe testing we found that the oil-free batter benefitted from the combination of the two flours.
-Using mostly oat flour created a crumbly and dense cake.
+- all purpose flour - during recipe testing I found that the oil-free batter benefitted from the combination of the two flours.
+Using only oat flour created a crumbly and dense cake.
 Balancing it with all-purpose flour lightens the cake and helps with binding.

 - spices - you'll need ground cinnamon, ginger, cloves and nutmeg.